Best Small Business Loans for Women in 2020

 How to get approved for a small business loan

 - Strengthen credit score: Higher credit scores can unlock lower rates and a wider variety of lenders.
 Additionally, a better credit score can help you qualify for a larger loan amount and ultimately impacts your ability to secure loan approval.

-Small business loan alternative for women
+Alternatives to business loans for women

 - Angel investors: Angel investors are wealthy individuals who believe in a particular business or startup enough to invest substantial capital in its growth.
 These investors are typically found through networking and pitch events.

-- Crowdfunding: Crowdfunding is a great option for small business funding, especially if you have a particular product or project that you think can garner widespread support.
+- Crowdfunding: Crowdfunding is a great option for woman-owned small business funding, especially if you have a particular product or project that you think can garner widespread support.
 Popular crowdfunding platforms include Kickstarter, Indiegogo and GoFundMe.

 - Small Business Association Loans: The Small Business Association offers loans to qualified borrowers, including women who are small business owners.